 On Arrival at the event

 - Go to collect your bib from the race office.
 You may need to fill in a race commentator’s sheet before you are given your bib.
-In the summer league sometimes these sheets are not used.
+In the summer league sometimes these sheets are not used and bibs are collected by your race manager.
 Please refer to the published timetable and listen to the announcements.
 Go out onto the slope and practice/warm up when advised to do so.
 You will have about 1 hour for this.

 - You must wear long sleeves, long trousers and gloves even in hot weather and a “Race Helmet” plus appropriate warm clothing for indoor snow events.

 - You are given a period of time to inspect the course.
 Listen to the commentator who will tell you when you can start inspecting and when you have to stop.

 - You must be wearing skis and your bib to inspect the course.
 Once again this is not always required in the summer league.

 - Your coach or trainer may help you inspect the course.

 - You must not ski through the course or ‘shadow’ it (ie. ski down the side making turns, parallel to the course).
 You can be disqualified if you do this.